Sanjivani Group of Institutes, Kopargaon: Sanjivani Arts, Commerce & Science College

 The Sanjivani Arts, commerce and Science College is a new venture under taken by the Sanjivani Group of Institutes.
 It is an affiliated with University of Pune, located on the Nagar-Manmad highway at Kopargaon.

 Sanjivani Junior College

 Sanjivani Junior College, Kopargaon is a self-financed college.
 Established in 2014.

 Sanjivani International School, Kharghar, Navi Mumbai

 Sanjivani International School was founded in 2005 by Hon’ble Shri Shankarrao Genuji Kolhe with the motto “Education for Enrichment, Enhancement and Excel lance”.

 Shri Shankarrao Genuji Kolhe is the founder, Chairman of Sanjivani Group of Institutes which was established in 1982.

-Sanjivani Academy A CBSE School
+Sanjivani Academy A CBSE School====Sanjivani Academy A CBSE School

 The Sanjivani Academy is a new venture under taken by the Sanjivani Group of Institutions.
 It is a co-educational CBSE School located on the Nagar-Manmad highway at Kopargaon.